stonefl/stonefl.github.io/_posts/2019-03-19-install-hortonworks-hdp-3-1-0-on-cluster-of-vmware-virtual-machines.md

 systemctl start ntpd
 ```

-After that run `timedatectl status` and look for following lines to verfiy that NTP is running
+Run `timedatectl status` and look for following lines to verfiy that NTP is running

 ```
 NTP enabled: yes
 NTP synchronized: yes
 ```

-To synchronze:
+To force synchronze:

-- stop ntp serivce: `systemctl stop ntpd`
+- Stop ntp serivce: `systemctl stop ntpd`
-- add `server your.ntp.server.address` to the `/etc/ntp.conf` 's servers part.
+- Add `server your.ntp.server.address` to the `/etc/ntp.conf` 's servers part.
 - Force time synchronize: `ntpdate your.ntp.server.address`
 - Restart ntp: `systemctl start ntpd`
 - Run `systemctl enable ntpdate` to make sure running the `ntpdate` at boot time.

-## 5. Configuring Firewall
+## 1.6.
+Configure firewall

-Run following commands to disable firewall on each host in the cluster:
+Run the following commands to disable firewall on each host in the cluster:

 ```
 systemctl disable firewalld